 The views are far from the only reason that The Glass House is mentioned among the best restaurants in Hobart.
 The food and drink push the standards even higher, from line-caught kingfish carpaccio lightly treated with anchovy and dill mustard to wild clover lamb tartare with lovage, gentleman’s relish and beetroot.

 If you’re looking for the best Japanese restaurant in Hobart, you’ll find it on Elizabeth Street.
 While the city, and Tasmania in general, boasts nowhere near the amount of top-quality Japanese eateries as say Melbourne or Sydney, this modest izakaya-inspired space more than holds up the flag for fans of sake and sashimi.

-If you’re up for some snakier style food and wine in one of Hobart’s classiest establishments, head on over to Sonny wine bar, headed up by former Templo Chef Matt Breen.
-There’s a killer soundtrack too, with the staff holding as much love for dusty old vinyl as they do for curated a primo wine list.
-Pair that with simple, honest Italian food that sticks to the Hobart ethos of championing local ingredients with fresh, rich flavours and you’ve got a formidable offering at Sonny wine bar.
+Headed up by former Templo Chef Matthew Breen, the homely wine room complements its excellent selections with a killer soundtrack thanks to a collection of dusty vinyl records.
+Pair that with simple, honest Italian food that sticks to the Hobart ethos of championing local ingredients with fresh, rich flavours and you’ve got a formidable offering at Sonny.

 Pigeon Hole Cafe

 From the Pigeon Whole Bakery team, this farm-to-table cafe stands as one of the best places to eat in Hobart on any day of the year.
 The food at Pigeon Hole Cafe changes quite frequently, given that it’s used as a supreme showcase of the seasonal produce grown at Weston Farm – an award-winning family-owned farm in Southern Tasmania.